 Star Trek: The Next Generation was fairly idealistic while Gene Roddenberry was still writing it.
 After his death, it took a more cynical turn (although still very Idealistic).

-Doctor Who has a cynical moment in "Evolution of the Daleks".
+Even the generally idealistic Doctor Who has a cynical moment in "Evolution of the Daleks".
 The Hooverville leader Solomon gives the Daleks a Sedgwick Speech.
 You can guess what happens next.
 "EXTERMINATE!"

 An interesting example from the same series is The Silurians, in which humans destroy a race of sapient creatures that have awoken from hibernation, where, if both races hadn't automatically assumed that the other was dangerous, and had listened to the Doctor's idealistic point of view, the tragedy would have been avoided.